 Protestant prophecy scholar Dr. J.F.
 Walvoord wrote the following comments, after he quoted Revelation 11:1-2:

 No explanation is given of this command…In the Great Tribulation the temple has already been desecrated…(Dan.
 9:27; 12:11-12; Matt.
 24:15; 2 Thes.
 2:4; Rev. 13:14-15)…The Holy City, Jerusalem according to the Scripture, will be trampled under foot of Gentiles for the final forty-two months preceding the Second Coming.
 (The Prophecy Knowledge Handbook.
 Victor Books, 1990, p.
 572)

 Now Dr. Walvoord is correct in indicating that Jerusalem is the Holy City.
-And he seems to be correct when he indicates the Beast power will be apparently controlling Jerusalem from Daniel 9:27 on, just prior to the Second Coming of Christ.
+And he seems to be correct when he indicates the Beast power will be apparently controlling Jerusalem from past of middle of the week of Daniel 9:27 on, just prior to the Second Coming of Christ.